1978–79 AEK Athens F.C. season: Overview

-Towards the end of the championship, AEK presented an inexplicable decline in their performance and in the face of the risk of losing the title after the away defeat by Aris on March 11, Barlos decided to remove Puskás from bench of the team and assigned it to his assistant, Andreas Stamatiadis for the rest of the season.
-In the cup, it was the first year that the two legged tie, for the quarter-finals and the semi-finals were established, according to the model of European cups.
+Towards the end of the Championship, AEK presented an inexplicable decline in their performance and in the face of the risk of losing the title after the away defeat by Aris on March 11, Barlos decided to remove Puskás from bench of the team and assigned it to his assistant, Andreas Stamatiadis for the rest of the season.
+In the Cup, it was the first year that the two legged tie, for the quarter-finals and the semi-finals were established, according to the model of European cups.
 AEK marched through the first three rounds eliminating Kavala, Proodeftiki and Acharnaikos, respectively.
 In the quarter-final against Anagennisi Epanomi after a 1–1 away draw, AEK won 2–0 in the second leg and qualified to the semi-finals where they faced Panachaiki.
 In Patras, they were defeated by 3–2, but at home AEK won easily by 5–1.
 In the final AEK met Panionios who came from two consecutive unexpected qualifications.
-In the game, while AEK managed to take the lead early on, Panionios succeeded in putting AEK to "sleep", by not letting them impose their frenetic tempo and completed the comeback winning by 3–1, in one of the biggest surprises in the history of the institution.
+In the match, while AEK managed to take the lead early on, Panionios succeeded in putting AEK to "sleep", by not letting them impose their frenetic tempo and completed the comeback winning by 3–1, in one of the biggest surprises in the history of the institution.

-The end of the championship found AEK and Olympiacos, even in the first place with 56 points and a play-off match for the title was set.
-Olympiacos either in fear of a possible embarrassment from AEK, or as part of an unofficial deal with the HFF in exchange for silencing allegations of bribery and consequently avoiding demotion, were not going to show up to the match.
+The end of the Championship found AEK and Olympiacos, even in the first place with 56 points and a play-off match for the title was set.
+Olympiacos either in fear of a possible embarrassment from AEK, or as part of an unofficial deal with the HFF in exchange for silencing allegations of bribery and consequently avoiding relegation, were not going to show up to the match.
 The excuse was the protest for the refereeing of Charalampos Pamporidis against OFI in the last matchday, considering him responsible for not managing to complete the comeback of a 3–1 loss that would resulted in winning the league.
 On June 16, at the stadium on Leoforos Alexandras Stadium, AEK were the only team lined up on the pitch.
 The absence of Olympiacos automatically declared AEK champion with a 2–0 victory without a match.
 During the season AEK were an unstoppable football machine that dismantled their opponents as they achieved the league's best offense with a total of 90 goals, rewarding their opponents 6 times with 5 goals and 2 with 7 goals.
 Thomas Mavros was declared the top scorer of the league with 31 goals and 40 in total, winning the European Silver Shoe, just 3 goals behind Kees Kist.
 In the third place of the top scorers of the league was Dušan Bajević with 24 goals and in the 8th, Takis Nikoloudis with 12.
 That season would be the last at AEK for the emblematic leader, Mimis Papaioannou which after 17 consecutive years of presence, he would be passed on the pantheon of the legends in the history of the club.